 The beard of the protester gave me a new appreciation for my Anabaptist grandfather’s beard.
 His beard symbolizes for him something very similar to what the beard means for the protester.
 When I asked my grandfather why he grew a beard his reply was that it was to show that he was different from the world.
 The beard of the protester is to demonstrate that he is not a part of the establishment.
 My own beard is a conscious attempt to bring together these two radical perspectives (p.
 49).

-Even though he ceased to be Amish, Gish kept his beard to the end of his life, as you can see from the fairly recent picture on the left.
-And even though I have never been, or had any relatives who have been, Amish, I have worn a similar beard since 1972—and I made the decision to grow an “Amish” beard partly because of reading what Gish said about his beard.
+Even though he was not Amish, Gish had an "Amish beard" which he kept to the end of his life, as you can see from the fairly recent picture on the left.
+And even though I have never been, or had any relatives who have been, Amish, I have worn a similar beard since 1972—and I made the decision to grow an “Amish beard" partly because of reading what Gish said about his beard.

 Just two or three weeks ago I heard the sad news that Art Gish had died earlier this year in a farm accident.
 For decades he had lived and worked on his farm in Ohio growing organic food.
 But in July the tractor he was driving turned over and caught fire, and he died in that tragic accident.